Anderson Regional Transportation Center: History

-An outbound train at Anderson RTC.
+Planning and opening

-A station at South Wilmington was open until June 14, 1959.
+A station at South Wilmington was previously open until June 14, 1959.

-The station and the surrounding commercial-industrial area was redeveloped from the Industri-Plex Superfund site.
+The modern station and the surrounding commercial-industrial area was redeveloped from the Industri-Plex Superfund site.
 The site is a former chemical and glue manufacturing facility.
 Industri-Plex was used for manufacturing chemicals such as lead-arsenic insecticides, acetic acid, and sulfuric acid for local textile, leather, and paper manufacturing industries from 1853 to 1931.
 Chemicals manufactured by other industries at the site include phenol, benzene, and toluene.
 Industri-Plex was also used to manufacture glue from raw animal hide and chrome-tanned hide wastes from 1934 to 1969.
 The by-products and residues from these industries caused the soils within the site to become contaminated with elevated levels of metals, such as arsenic, lead, and chrome.

 During the 1970s, the site was redeveloped for industrial use.
 Excavations uncovered and mixed industrial by-products and wastes accumulated over 130 years.
 During this period, residues from animal hide wastes used in the manufacture of glue were relocated on-site from buried pits to piles near swampy areas on the property.
 Many of the animal hide piles and lagoons on-site were leaching toxic metals into the environment.
 In the 1980s, the site contained streams and ponds, a warehouse and office buildings, remnant manufacturing buildings, and hide waste deposits buried on the site.
 The site was cleaned up using the capping technique, in which an impermeable layer seals the top of the hazardous waste site, preventing further pollution.

 The station was originally to be called MetroNorth Center after the surrounding development.
 A groundbreaking ceremony for the station was held in April 2000.
 Logan Express service moved from Mishawum to Anderson RTC on April 8, 2001, three weeks ahead of rail service.
-The move doubled Logan Express parking available in Woburn from 450 spaces to 900.
 Rail service began on April 28.
-In October 2006, the MBTA added four short turn round trips that terminated at Anderson RTC.
-By 2012, the parking lot was still underused.
+The new station had 2,400 parking spaces.
+Dedicated Logan Express parking doubled to 900 spaces, while MBTA parking increased from 600 to 1,100 spaces.